-Renal replacement lipomatosis is a rare condition characterised by fatty tissue proliferation in renal sinus and perinephric space with marked destruction/atrophy of renal parenchyma (due to chronic inflammation).
+Renal replacement lipomatosis is a rare condition characterised by fatty tissue proliferation in the renal sinus and perinephric space with marked destruction/atrophy of renal parenchyma (due to chronic inflammation).

 It has been associated with ageing, calculus disease (nearly 70% of cases), renal tuberculosis and post-transplantation.
 It may also be associated with fibrotic changes to varying degree.

 An advanced stage of xanthogranulomatous pyelonephritis is another common association.

 It is considered to be on the extreme end of a spectrum with renal sinus lipomatosis being the mildest form.
 The condition is usually unilateral but it can occur bilaterally.

 Usually shows calculi and displacement of the bowel.

-It is usually difficult to come to a diagnosis on ultrasound alone but it may show echogenic mass suggestive of fatty tissue and calculi in the atrophic renal tissue.
+It is usually difficult to come to a diagnosis on ultrasound alone but it may show an echogenic mass suggestive of fatty tissue and calculi in the atrophic renal tissue.

 It is diagnostic and shows typical features including:

 - perinephric abscesses which may extend to the psoas muscle